Skip to main content

 Our long-term goal is to catalyze the progress of biomedical, analytical and forensic research through the development of mass spectrometric instruments and techniques.
 We currently have several major projects under way:

-1. Development of an Expert Algorithm for Substance Identification (EASI) (now published in a two parts: Part 1; Part 2).
+1. Development of an Expert Algorithm for Substance Identification (EASI), which was first published in two parts, here: Part 1--Foundations in RRKM theory, and Part 2--Application to the identification of cocaine.
 This research has also received the 2021 FACSS Innovation Award and NIJ funding.

 2. New ways of fragmenting gas-phase bio-ions in tandem mass spectrometers using kiloelectronvolt helium ions.
 We use the term charge transfer dissociation (CTD-MS) to describe the mechanism of activation.
 See example publications for peptides, glycosaminoglycans and HPLC-CTD-MS of oligogalacturonans.